grace-anderson/team-profile-generator/README.md

   - [Screenshots](#screenshots)

 ## Project Description
-Every leader of a software development team must be able to plan a team roster.
-This Node.js command-line application takes in information about employees in a software engineering team, then generates an HTML webpage that displays summaries for each person.
-The roster can be easily recreated for changes in team manager, engineers or interns.
-In addition, this project demonstrates unit testing that should be a core practice of a software team, ensuring that code is maintainable.
+Every leader of a software development team is tasked with planning their team roster.
+This Node.js command-line application takes in information about employees in a software engineering team, then generates a HTML webpage titled 'Team Roster' that displays summaries for each person.
+The team roster can easily be recreated if there are updates to people in team manager, engineer or intern roles.
+In addition, this project demonstrates unit testing, a core practice of any productive software team, which ensures that code is maintainable.
 Go to [GitHub](https://github.com/grace-anderson/team-profile-generator) for the Team Profile Generator code.

 ## Technologies
 * JavaScript